 Mashable reports that Cynthia Otieno, Purity Achieng, Mascrine Atieno, Ivy Akinyi and Stacy Owino are the creators of an app called i-Cut.
 The app allows young woman to seek medical and legal aid before or after forcibly undergoing FGM. i-Cut allows users to choose from five main options: “help,” “rescue,” “report,” “information on FGM” and “donate and feedback.”

 The first three options allows girls to seek immediate help, find a rescue center or report the procedure to authorities in Kenya where the practice is illegal.
 According to the World Health Organization (WHO), FGM is often performed on girls between infancy and adolescence.

-i-Cut is so genius that it’s a contender in the 2017 Technovation Challenge aimed at fostering more women in tech.
+i-Cut is so genius that it was a finalist in the 2017 Technovation Challenge aimed at fostering more women in tech.

 The group of young women who call their team “The Restorers” are the only ones to represent Africa in the competition.

 “FGM is a big problem affecting girls worldwide and it is a problem we want to solve,” Owino, one of i-Cut’s creators told the Thomson Reuters Foundation in late July.
 “This whole experience will change our lives.
 Whether we win or not, our perspective of the world and the possibilities it has will change for the better.”